ADGEfficiency/course-starter-python/neuapp/blog/make.md

 Most projects will need only one `Makefile` - making this file a natural, central place for your project (second only to the `README.md`).
 It's an anchor your project is setup around.

-A `Makefile` is excellent documentation because it is **machine readable & executable** - the best kind of documentation.
+A `Makefile` is excellent documentation - **machine readable & executable** - the best kind of documentation.
 Like any text file it's easy to track changes in source control.

 Creating your data science workflow in a sequence of `make` targets also has the benefit of massaging your pipelines to be more modular - encouraging functional decomposition of shell or Python scripts.